-If you do not need to lodge a tax return for the 2013-14 income year (1 July 2013 to 30 June 2014), you will need to complete the form below and send it to the ATO by 31 October 2014.
+If you do not need to lodge a tax return for the 2014-15 income year (1 July 2014 to 30 June 2015), you will need to complete the form below and send it to the ATO by 31 October 2015.

-For more information about lodging a tax return see Individual tax return instructions 2014.
-From 1 July 2014 you can get copies of Individual tax return instructions 2014 (NAT 71050-06.2014) from ATO shopfronts or by phoning the Publications Distribution Service on 1300 720 092.
+For more information about lodging a tax return see Individual tax return instructions 2015.
+From 1 July 2015 you can get copies of Individual tax return instructions 2015 (NAT 71050-06.2015) from ATO shopfronts or by phoning the Publications Distribution Service on 1300 720 092.

 Your tax file number (TFN) See the Privacy note in the Declaration at the bottom of this form.
-Your date of birth MONTH YEAR Your name Title - for example, Mr, Mrs, Ms, Miss Surname or family name Given names Your postal address Suburb or town State Postcode Country if not Australia Have you changed your postal address since you our last tax return?
+Your date of birth MONTH YEAR Your name Title - for example, Mr, Mrs, Ms, Miss Surname or family name Given names Your postal address Suburb or town State Postcode Country if not Australia Have you changed your postal address since your last tax return?
 NO Read on.
 YES Print the address on your last notice of assessment or the address you last told us about.
-State Postcode Country if not Australia Your phone number during business hours - if it is convenient Area code Phone number I will not have to lodge a tax return for 2014 because none of the reasons listed in the Individual tax return instructions 2014 apply.
-I will not have to lodge a tax return instructions 2014 apply.
-DECLARATION Please si gn the declaration below.
+State Postcode Country if not Australia Your phone number during business hours - if it is convenient Area code Phone number I will not have to lodge a tax return for 2015 because none of the reasons listed in the Individual tax return instructions 2015 apply.
+DECLARATION Please s sign the declaration below.
 Privacy The ATO is authorised by the Taxation Administration Act 1953 to request your tax file number (TFN).
 We will use your TFN to identify you in our records.
 It is not an offence not to provide your TFN.
 However if you do not provide your TFN, there may be a delay in processing this form.
-I declare that the information I have given on this non-lodgment advice is true and correct.
+The viscolar that the information I have given on this non-lodgment advice is true and correct.
 The tax law imposes heavy penalties for giving false or misleading information.
 Taxation law authorises the ATO to collect information and to disclose it to other government agencies.
-For information about your privacy go to ato.gov.au/privacy Signature DAY MONTH YEAR Date Date WHEN COMPLETED AND SIGNED SEND TO: GPO BOX 9845 IN YOUR CAPITAL CITY Note: Do not replace the words IN YOUR CAPITAL CITY with the name of your capital city.
+For information about your privacy go to ato.gov.au/privacy DAY MONTH YEAR Date AUSTRALIAN TAXATION OFFICE AND SIGNED SEND TO: GPO BOX 9845 IN YOUR CAPITAL CITY Note: Do not replace the words IN YOUR CAPITAL CITY with the name of your capital city.
 Because of a special agreement with Australia Post there is no need for you to include the name of your capital city or a postcode.